matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/11 Continuous Integration.md

 ![image16.png](assets/image16.png)

 ### Continuous Integration Process
-After coding, debugging and check-in of code in source control the automated CI process kicks off
+After coding, debugging & check-in of code in source control the automated CI process kicks off
 ![image17.png](assets/image17.png)

 ### CI - Continuous Automated Testing
-* Build and test process – on daily basis – integration issues found early and quickly
+* Build & test process – on daily basis – integration issues found early & quickly
 * Tests run daily – feedback on code quality is sent to the team
 * Test results are visible to all team members – especially with automated reports
 * Regression testing can be continuous throughout the iteration